The problem of evil is often given in the form of an inconsistent triad. For example, J. L. Mackie gave the following three propositions:

 A. God is omnipotent meaning he can do only things that are logically possible.

--If one thinks God can do logically impossible things, then the logical problem of evil is vanished since the whole problem is predicated on the idea that there is a logical absurdity or contradiction with God and evil both existing.
+-If one thinks God can do logically impossible things, then the logical problem of evil vanishes since the whole problem is predicated on the idea that there is a logical absurdity or contradiction with God and evil both existing.

 B. God is omnibenevolent, which means he will eliminate evil, unless he has a morally sufficient reason for allowing evil.